fuse-box/fuse-box/README.md

 }).bundle(">index.ts");
 ```

-FuseBox automatically switches to a typescript mode, and compiles your files.
+FuseBox automatically switches to a typescript mode and compiles your files.
 Place `tsconfig.json` in your `homeDir`.
 It will be loaded automatically.
 For your own convenience add [Typescript helpers](#typescript-helpers) plugin.

 ## Export from bundle